codeforamerica/codeforamerica.org-archive/playbooks/technology-procurement/index.md

 ## [Digital Service RFPs](/playbooks/technology-procurement/rfp-recommendations/)

-What an RFP needs to include.
+What should be in an RFP.

 ## [Organize government for digital services](/playbooks/technology-procurement/organization-recommendations/)